noche-x/PSPCord/README.md

 - [Proof of Concept](https://www.youtube.com/watch?v=7BbF_-FT33I).
 I've made a simple POC to show the potential of this project.

 ## Info
-PSP-Chat is an **UNOFFICIAL** Discord client for your PSP.
+PSPCord is an **UNOFFICIAL** Discord client for your PSP.
 Currently this project is in it's early stages, but more will be coming soon.

 ## Building & Installation